Increased global competition has more corporations chasing after the same opportunities.

 It’s not surprising that the process of decision-making has changed.

-Whereas, in the past, decisions were often made on the basis of information with a heavy dose of experience and intuition, today’s decision makers look for ways and means of rapidly converting knowledge into information.
+Whereas, in the past, decisions were often made on the basis of information with a heavy dose of experience and intuition, today’s decision makers look for ways and means of rapidly converting information into knowledge.

-Free-Form-Search Kbases are the environment of choice for rapid conversion of knowledge to information, for the following reasons:
+Free-Form-Search Kbases are the environment of choice for rapid conversion of information to knowledge, for the following reasons:

 - Ability to see the big picture at a graphic User Interface,